04 May Are you getting the full benefits of mindfulness?

-As a health practitioner, you probably teach mindfulness in a secular way (and of course most yoga and a portion of Buddhism is practiced as such in western countries) but even so you need to be sure about your reasons.
+As a health professional, you probably teach mindfulness in a secular way (and of course most yoga and a portion of Buddhism is practiced as such in western countries) but even so you need to be sure about your reasons.

 For someone with anxiety or trauma, mindfulness may bring up things, sometimes in a way the person is not yet ready to deal with on their own.

 - What do I hope to achieve by encouraging mindfulness in my patient?

 In Yoga for Pain, for example, we first introduce mindfulness of movement alongside skills to move better and release tension.
 Participants then progress to applying mindfulness to thoughts and relationships.
 This new application is accompanied by philosophical context, time to ask questions, and options for professional support should they require it.